core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 Ephemeral Diffie-Hellman Over COSE (EDHOC) {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol, especially intended for use in constrained scenarios.
 In particular, EDHOC messages can be transported over the Constrained Application Protocol (CoAP) {{RFC7252}} and used for establishing a Security Context for Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}.

 This document details this use of the EDHOC protocol, and specifies a number of additional and optional mechanisms.
-These especially include an optimization approach, that combines the EDHOC execution with the first OSCORE transaction (see {{edhoc-in-oscore}}).
+These especially include an optimization approach that combines the EDHOC execution with the first OSCORE transaction (see {{edhoc-in-oscore}}).
 This allows for a minimum number of round trips necessary to setup the OSCORE Security Context and complete an OSCORE transaction, e.g., when an IoT device gets configured in a network for the first time.

 This optimization is desirable, since the number of protocol round trips impacts on the minimum number of flights, which in turn can have a substantial impact on the latency of conveying the first OSCORE request, when using certain radio technologies.